 The requirements for admission to the examination for a school psychologist license, which are generally set forth under division (C) of section 4732.10 of the Revised Code, include that the applicant be at least twenty-one years of age and of good moral character.
-In addition, he/she shall have received from an accredited (see paragraphs (E) and (F) of rule 4732-3-01 of the Administrative Code), educational institution at least a master's degree in school psychology or an earned graduate degree considered equivalent by the board, including at least seventy-two graduate quarter hours or forty-eight graduate semester hours in course work which may include practica relevant to the study of school psychology; and he/she shall have had at least four years of school psychology experience, with a school psychology internship being considered for credit toward one year of said experience.
+In addition, he/she shall have received from an accredited (see paragraphs (E) and (F) of rule 4732-3-01 of the Administrative Code) educational institution at least a master's degree in school psychology or an earned graduate degree considered equivalent by the board, including at least ninety graduate quarter hours or sixty graduate semester hours in course work which may include practica relevant to the study of school psychology; and he/she shall have had at least four years of school psychology experience, with a school psychology internship or other training experience acceptable to the board being considered for credit toward one year of said experience.
 With regard to such requirements, the board hereby further prescribes:

 (A) A degree deemed equivalent to a master's degree in school psychology shall:

 (a) An educational institution holding full accreditation status at the time the degree was awarded; or